galaxyproject/galaxy-hub/src/support/how-jobs-execute/index.md

   * Some tools are more compute intensive than others and significant resources are dedicated to job processing.
   * Jobs have a set amount of time to complete.
 Should they run longer, they will fail with a "wall-time" error and turn _red_.
   * Examining tool paramaters is the first option, less sensitive parameters may result in an equally acceptable result, but use less resource.
-  * If that is not appropriate or does not succeed, [a personal Galaxy with sufficient resources may be the solution](/src/support/sci-user-galaxies/index.md).
+  * If that is not appropriate or does not succeed, setting up your own Galaxy with sufficient resources may be the solution.
+See: [Using Galaxy Choices](/src/choices/index.md) and the [UseGalaxy Directory](/src/use.index.md)

 ### Grey